-Nineteen programs were chosen by the Red Deer & District FCSS Board for a total of $2.29 million in earmarked funding for January 1, 2018 to December 31, 2020.
+Twenty-one programs were chosen by the Red Deer & District FCSS Board for a total of $2.32 million in earmarked annual funding for January 1, 2021 to December 31, 2023.
 The process of selection began one year ago with setting priorities among all of the district FCSS municipal partners, which includes Red Deer, Red Deer County, Delburne, Bowden, Elnora and Penhold.

-Family counselling, support for youth, and outreach for seniors were among the programs selected.
+Supports for children and youth, family counselling and outreach for seniors were among the programs selected.

 The Red Deer & District FCSS mandate is to provide preventive social programming that enhances the social well-being of individuals and families through promotion or intervention strategies provided at the earliest opportunity.
 Provincial funding (80 per cent) is matched with municipal tax dollars (20 per cent).

 The programs are selected through a rigorous process, which also considered factors such as an agency’s leadership, willingness to collaborate and financial accountability.
-Forty-four programs applied for funding, totaling $4.46 million, $2.17 million more than is available for this funding cycle.
+Thirty-five applications for a total of $3.7 million in funding were received, $1.38 million more than was available for this funding cycle.

 A complete list of funded projects is attached and available at www.reddeer.ca/fcss.